-Denali National Park & Preserve is Alaska's top national park, attracting over a million visitors.
+Denali National Park & Preserve is Alaska's best national park (and one of the most visited American national parks), attracting over a million visitors.
 You'll see the mountain from nearly all corners of the six million acres of the park's area.
 More than a third of the land is a wilderness area.

 Be sure to dress warmly for the cold climate.
 Glaciers, snow-capped summits, and ice tundra are just a few of the arctic landscapes you’ll encounter while exploring the park.

 If you can bear the climate, it’s a fun place to enjoy winter recreation.
-Cross-country skiing and dog sledding are a couple of favorite activities.
+Cross-country skiing and dog sledding are a few of the best things to do in the park.
 You can learn more about the park with special ranger programs hosted throughout the year.